AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-adobe-commerce.md

 ---
-title: "Checkout flow"
+title: Checkout flow
-description: "Overview of the [!DNL Quick Checkout] flow for an Adobe Commerce user."
+description: Overview of the [!DNL Quick Checkout] flow for an Adobe Commerce user.
+exl-id: 085e393b-15f6-4d5a-a04d-927b1f95b74e
 ---
 # An existing Adobe Commerce user: How it works

 An existing Adobe Commerce user can select saved shipping and payment details when placing an order with the [!DNL Quick Checkout] for a faster checkout experience.